Hickinbotham of Dromana: Authentic Aussie Goodness

 What we like

-The weekend’s live music is a great touch, and makes for the perfect background while enjoying your final drink of the day after touring the Peninsula.
+One of only a couple of venues with live music all weekend this definitely adds another element.
+Guests love a bit of atmosphere and it makes for the perfect background while enjoying your final drink of the day after touring the Peninsula.
+Beers are top notch as well.

 What we don’t like

-Things can get busy at Hickinbotham, which can occasionally mean a bit of a wait at the bar.
+Things can get pretty busy at Hickinbotham particularly through the warmer months in the later afternoons which can occasionally mean a bit of a wait at the bar and some less than thrilled cellar door staff.